ethantkoenig/lotsoffiles2/content/kt/holyspirit.md

-# Holy Spirit, Spirit of God, Spirit of the Lord #
+# Holy Spirit, Spirit of God, Spirit of the Lord, Spirit #

 ## Facts: ##